 NGO AND PEACEBUILDING ACTIVITY

-Since leaving the U.S. Foreign Service, Cavanaugh has been heavily engaged with international non-governmental organizations (NGOs), helping them advance dialogue and peacebuilding initiatives.
+Since leaving the U.S. Foreign Service, Cavanaugh has been heavily engaged with international non-governmental organizations, helping them advance dialogue and peacebuilding initiatives.
 Examples include his work with the Centre for Humanitarian Dialogue (Geneva) to improve the practice of mediating armed conflicts and participation in a high-level push to improve gender balance in the appointment of special envoys by the United Nations, European Union, and OSCE.
-In 2017, he joined with Peaceful Change Initiative (London), speaking in Kyiv before the Human Rights Committee of the Verkhovna Rada (Parliament) on the importance of properly supporting Ukrainian citizens now living in Crimea and the breakaway Donbass and Luhansk regions.
+In 2017, he joined with Peaceful Change Initiative (London), speaking in Kyiv before the Human Rights Committee of the Verkhovna Rada (Parliament) on the importance of properly supporting Ukrainian citizens living in Crimea and the breakaway Donbass and Luhansk regions.